zangojain/HoL/README.md

 20. Join the build and push docker pipelines in to a Workflow
 21. Trigger your first Wercker Pipeline run by clicking "deploy now"
 22. We now have an image.
-23. Log in to Dockerhub registry from the VM with `docker login`.
+23. Log in to Dockerhub registry from the HoL VM with `docker login`.
 24. Pull the image locally and do a `docker run -p 8080:8080` against it to show that it's come up and accessable

 ### Deploy & Operate